Lyfesavers/Aquads/extension/README.md

 ## 📋 Overview

-This lightweight browser extension provides quick access to AquaSwap's powerful cross-chain swap functionality powered by LiFi.
-Users can swap tokens across 20+ blockchains without leaving their current webpage.
+This lightweight browser extension provides quick access to AquaSwap's powerful cross-chain swap functionality.
+Users can swap tokens across 50+ blockchains without leaving their current webpage.

-**Version:** 1.0.0
+**Version:** 1.0.2
 **Compatible with:** Chrome, Edge, Brave, and other Chromium-based browsers

 ---